frnmst/md-toc/README.md

 - works offline
 - edits file in place using a TOC marker (default `<!--TOC-->`) or output to standard output
-- selection of indentation level
+- maximum heading level selection (1 to 6)
 - list indentation based on heading, which can optionally be disabled
 - outputs an ordered or unordered TOC list
 - creates anchor links to markdown headings by default or a plain list